RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 ```

 Can be used at runtime (via endpoint) or at build time (MSBuild task or CLI tool writing `.md` files).

+**JSON Schema parsing limitations:** The class diagram extracts property names and types from `PropertiesSchema` by reading only the top-level `type` field of each property in the JSON Schema `properties` object.
+Complex constructs (`$ref`, `allOf`/`anyOf`/`oneOf`, nested objects, array item types) are not resolved and display as `object`.
+This is intentional — the diagram is a visualization aid, not a schema validator.

 ## Replacing the Siren Formatter